cranhandler/cranhandler.github.io/about/visiting.md

  Dishes and silverware are in the storage cabinets/drawers in the sink room.

  I should have everything you need out for you, but if I failed, the pantry with a solid door holds teas, bathtowels, dish towels, dishcloths, and extra-extra toilet paper.

+ Bring your own coffee.
+(If I kept it in stock, it would go stale.)
+If you prefer, there is a nice coffeeshop 1 block north and 1.5 blocks west.

  Spare bike helmets are in the basement, on the shelf against the north wall.
 Lubes and other basics are there too.